 Interested in Erikson’s Stages of Psychosocial Development?
 You’re in the right place!
 Read more to learn about each stage of psychosocial development, when it happens, and what a person can gain from this stage.
-Each stage has their own page with upcoming videos describing the crisis that takes place within each person.
+Each stage has its own page with upcoming videos describing the crisis that takes place within each person.
 Other stages of development, including Piaget’s stages of cognitive development, are also featured throughout this site!
 Bookmark these pages before your next psychology test.

 Erik Erikson and his wife, Joan, were German-American psychologists that created a theory surrounding nine phases of psychosocial development.
 Their work led them to teaching positions at Harvard and a reputation as two of the most prominent psychologists in modern history.